microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 @[section]({
     "id": "single_qubit_measurements_pauli_bases",
-    "title": "Measurements in the Pauli bases"
+    "title": "Measurements In The Pauli Bases"
 })

 So far, we have discussed measurements done in the computational basis, i.e., the $\{ \ket 0, \ket 1\}$ basis.